Benjamin Fisz

-Szlomo Benjamin Fisz (1922 – 17 November 1989) was a Polish film producer and writer, known for A Town Called Bastard, Aces High, Battle of Britain, The Heroes of Telemark and Hell Drivers.
+Szlomo Benjamin Fisz (4 November 1922 – 17 November 1989) was a Polish film producer and writer, known for A Town Called Bastard, Aces High, Battle of Britain, The Heroes of Telemark and Hell Drivers.

 Biography

 Before his film career, Fisz emigrated to the United Kingdom and became a fighter pilot in the Royal Air Force during the Second World War.
+In 1949 he was reported as working as a buyer's agent and was charged in court with stealing gold coins via forged money.
+He was convicted and the magistrate recommended deportation.